pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

             enabled: true
             secretName: "pach-tls"
     ```
+=== "Example on GCP GKE"

+    In the example below using the ingress controller Traefik, we are opening the HTTPS port and enabling TLS on GCP GKE.

+    ```yaml
+    ingress:
+        enabled: true
+        annotations:
+          kubernetes.io/ingress.clas: traefik
+        host: "your_domain_name"
+        tls:
+            enabled: true
+            secretName: "pach-tls"
+    ```

 As of today, few Ingress Controller offer full support of the gRPC protocol.
 To access `pachd` over gRPC (for example, when using `pachctl` or the s3Gateway, we recommend using a Load Balancer instead.